 Selling direct-to-consumer expands your brand’s opportunities to delight customers with every interaction they have with your brand.
 Happy customers are more likely to recommend your brand and turn into brand evangelists, the ultimate inbound marketing asset.

 To stay competitive with larger stores, retailers carry limited quantities of multiple brands to cover consumer interests.
 Carrying limited quantities of your product means consumers are seeing only a fraction of your offerings, and can lead to frustration when retailers’ stock is limited.

 Selling direct-to-consumer as the brand enables you to offer your entire inventory online.
-Every style, size, and color option are more likely to be available on your brand site than most retailer stores or sites.
-Shoppers also know that brands get out of stock items sooner, so if inventory is out, they’re more likely to get the in stock notice faster from your brand.
+Every style, size, and color option is more likely to be available on your brand site than most retailer stores or sites.
+Shoppers also know that brands get out of stock items sooner, so if inventory is out, they’re more likely to get the in-stock notice faster from your brand.